Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 How long for a refund?

 The time it takes to receive a refund after a DD cancellation can vary, but generally, it’s within a few working days to a couple of weeks.
 If the Demand Draft was stopped before it was presented for payment, the refund process is usually quicker.
-The bank needs to confirm no payment was made against the DD.
+The bank needs to confirm that payment was not made against the DD.

 Receiving your money